-Do you have ant problems?
+Have ant problems?
 Ants can easily find their way inside your home and help themselves to any available food source.
-Learn about different species of ants you may find in your home, as well as the way they operate as a colony.
-TERRO® offers effective ant prevention and control solutions for inside and outside your home!
+Learn about different species of ants you may find in your home and the way they operate as colony, as well as your options to fight them.
+Discover how to control ants with the help of the TERRO® family of products.
+We offer effective ant prevention and control solutions for the inside and outside of your home!

 Common Ant Species

+Carpenter ants are among the largest ants in the United States, ranging from 3.4 to 13 mm long.
 While many people think carpenter ants eat wood, they do not.
 Instead, they nest in moist, decaying or hollow wood.
-They cut paths into the wood grain to form their nests by removing wood and depositing the debris outside their nests in small piles.
-This activity produces wood shavings, which is a clue to their presence in and around your home.
+They cut paths into the wood grain to form their nests and remove wood and deposit the debris outside of their nests in small piles.
+This activity produces wood shavings which is a clue to their presence in and around your home.

 If treated early, carpenter ants are seldom responsible for serious structural damage to houses and buildings.
-However, these ants could cause extreme damage if their nest-building activities remain undiscovered for an extended period.
+However, these ants could cause extreme damage if they continue undiscovered for an extended period.

-Crazy ants (Nylanderia fulva) get their name from the fact that they often look frantic and erratic in their movement, as if they are lost, instead of following a defined trail.
-Crazy ants' legs are extremely long, which gives them a very distinct appearance.
-Adult crazy ants are less than 1/8” long and dark brown or black in color with elongated antennae.
+Crazy ants get their name from the fact that they often look frantic and erratic in their movement, like they are lost, instead of following a defined trail.
+Crazy ants' legs are extremely long and give it a very distinct appearance.

-Fire ants (Solenopsis invicta) are probably one of the more feared ant species out there – and rightfully so.
+Fire ants are probably one of the more feared ant species out there, and rightfully so.
 They are very aggressive ants and will latch onto victims and inject their stingers, delivering a nice dose of venom.
 The venom of fire ants causes painful burning.
 Not to mention, fire ants have been known to destroy plants, crops, leaves, seeds and fruit.

-Most commonly found in the southern United States, these reddish-colored ants can also be found as far north as Virginia.
+Most commonly found in the southern United States, fire ants can also be found as far north as Virginia.
 Like some other pests we contend with, fire ants were originally brought to the United States through a port in Alabama.

-Fire ants live in mounds that are both above and well below the surface of the ground.
+Fire ants live in mounds which are both above and well below the surface of the ground.
 Fire ants can build impressive colonies, with as many as 500,000 worker ants.

 Little Black Ants